OPEN-NEXT/wp3_pub/T3.2/Documentation & Guidelines/Contribution Guideline_From Project Owner_V03_110GoS.md

 * Synchronous chat channel: Some projects use chat channels (such as Slack or IRC) for casual conversation, collaboration, and quick exchanges.
 * **Website of the project itself**

-After reviewing the existing project, you can decide the issue you want to contribute, or the development you would like to share.

-* If it is an open issue, comment to that issue to let community know what you are working on.
-* If issua is not an update issue, make sure it is not already resolved.
-* Falls du issue heöffnet hast, aber dann später ein antwork gefunden hast, dokumentiere das und schließ die issue.

-## Prepare a fork

-To be able to work on your contribution, you need to create a copy of the version you want to contribute.

-* Create your copy
-* Rename your copy
-* Create a branch for your edits (if adressing issue, include issue number)
-* Reference any relevant issues

-## Make your changes

-* Make your changes, test locally
-* Try to use the same style, no reformatting
-* Test your changes

-## Pull request